amida-tech/jsonapter/README.md

 console.log(r); // 'names are classified'
 ```

-This rule can be used to as lookup with `lookup:true`.
+This rule can be used to as lookup.
 When it is an object without `dataKey` we take it as literally.
-The `value` should not be used as a nested template.
+The `value` can not be used as a nested template.
 If `dataKey` is provided one can use it for lookup as shown below:

 ```js
 var template = {